Easter is one of the Church’s great festivals and Holy Week a special way to enter it. Join us at St Luke’s.

-Palm Sunday (the Sunday before Easter) commemorates Jesus’ triumphal entry into Jerusalem, before the tide turned, leading to his crucifixion five days later.
-So on 9 April, in keeping with tradition, we’ll start our 11am service in the garden before processing into the church carrying woven crosses.
+Palm Sunday (the Sunday before Easter) commemorates Jesus’ entry into Jerusalem, before the tide turned, leading to his crucifixion five days later.
+On 14 April, in keeping with tradition, we’ll start our 11am service in the garden before processing into the church carrying woven crosses.

-On Saturday 15 April, we’ll gather at 11.15pm for the most dramatic service of the year.
-The Vigil of Fire (midnight mass) uses darkness, fire and light to meditate on the dark hours after Christ’s death, followed by his glorious rising.
+On Saturday 20 April (around 11.30pm TBC) we gather for the dramatic Vigil of Fire - a midnight mass of darkness, fire and light in which we meditate on the dark hours after Christ’s death, followed by his rising.

 Whether you’re a regular at St Luke’s, an occasional visitor or have never joined us before, you’re very welcome at any of our Easter events.